 The application programs do the actual processing of the transactions.
 They are mainly user-written, with the exception of a number of special applications supplied with the TPS system.
-They may be written in FORTRAN, COBOL, PLANC (a system oriented high level language), NPL (a ND-100 machine oriented medium level language) or MAC (assembly language) and they may use most of the facilities available to these languages.
+They may be written in COBOL, FORTRAN, PLANC (a system oriented high level language), NPL (a ND-100 machine oriented medium level language) or MAC (assembly language) and they may use most of the facilities available to these languages.

 Application programs are reentrant and may be used by several transactions simultaneously without having more than one copy.
-To achieve this, the ND100-FORTRAN compiler must be set in reentrant mode when compiling, and the ND100-COBOL compiler must be set in separate code-data mode when compiling.
+To achieve this, the ND-FTN and ND100-FORTRAN compilers must be set in reentrant mode when compiling, and the ND100-COBOL compiler must be set in TPS mode when compiling.
 No special commands have to be given to the ND500-compilers.

-The TPTs are also mainly reentrant, with only a small non-reentrant part for each.
-TPT plus the data areas.
+The TPTs are also mainly reentrant, with only a small non-reentrant part for each TPT plus the data areas.
 Thus, there may be many TPTs without taking more than a minimum of space.